Year 3

 English reading activities:

-English reading activities should consist of reading an extract or a short story and answering questions.
+English reading activities should include reading an extract or a short story and answering questions.
 Guidance here: https://www.youtube.com/watch?v=q4Y_67GMkP4

 https://www.topmarks.co.uk/english-games/7-11-years/reading